Continuing Medical Education

 In accordance with the Accreditation Council for Continuing Medical Education’s (ACCME) Standards of Commercial Support, it is the policy of the UCSF CME program to ensure balance, independence, objectivity, and scientific rigor in all of its continuing medical education activities.
 Each activity is planned, presented, and evaluated in accordance with the national standards developed by the ACCME.

-Through the use of its Faculty Disclosure form, UCSF CME ensures that all personnel involved in the planning and production of UCSF CME activities will disclose any and all potential conflicts of interest and resolve them prior to the CME activity.
-In addition, all faculty are required to disclose to learners off-label and/or investigational use of a product and any limitations on the information presented, including preliminary data, anecdotal evidence or unsupported opinion.
-If you (or your spouse) had a personal financial relationship in the last 12 months with a manufacturer of the products or services that will be discussed in the CME or in your presentation you will need to submit your lecture materials in advance for peer review.
+Through the use of its Faculty Disclosure form, UCSF CME ensures that all individuals involved in the planning and production of UCSF CME activities will help us to identify any and all potential conflicts of interest to allow resolution of them prior to the CME activity.
+In addition, all speaking faculty are required to disclose to learners off-label and/or investigational use of a product and any limitations on the information presented, including preliminary data, anecdotal evidence or unsupported opinion.
+If you (or your spouse or significant other) had a personal financial relationship in the last 12 months with an ACCME-defined commercial interest related to the subject matter of your presentation, you will need to submit your lecture materials in advance for peer review.

 Speakers who disclose active participation in an industry-sponsored speakers’ bureau may not participate in UCSF continuing medical education activities.
 This includes planning, chairing, moderating, and teaching UCSF CME.
 UCSF defines speakers’ bureau as having the following characteristics: